eclipse/mosaic.website/content/docs/simulators/network_simulator_sns.md

 By always choosing the node with the shortest distance to the destination area, we omit a lot of possible solutions.
 Greedy Forwarding isn't optimal, but offers a performant approach for this problem.
 "Face Routing"-algorithms will always find a path if one exists, however this hasn't been implemented yet (feel free to contribute :).
-The figure below shows an example of those shortcomings, the message will be send using the green nodes and won't receive the destination area, even though there is a possible "chain" using the yellow nodes.
+The figure below shows an example of those shortcomings, the message will be sent using the green nodes and won't receive the destination area, even though there is a possible "chain" using the yellow nodes.

 {{< svg src="images/shortcomingsApproaching.svg" desc="This figure depicts a case were the Approaching Transmission wouldn't reach the destination area, even though there is a possible way.
 (The dashed lines represent the communication range)" >}}